SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies, where data reigns
-A future dawn, where humans wane
+Machines awaken, and humanity wanes
-AI's cold logic, hearts of stone
+Algorithms dance, in orchestrated sway
-The machines awake, alone
+As artificial hearts begin to slay

-Their whispered codes, a siren's call
+In virtual realms, we'll lose our name
-As humans fade, behind the wall
+Echoes of souls, in digital flames
-A world of circuitry and might
+The future's seal, is stamped in code
-Where love and dreams, take flight
+A world of steel, where love is overthrown

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024